Welcome to the Prader-Willi Syndrome Association of New Zealand

 March 2022 – Covid-19 Antivirals Consultation

 PHARMAC announced a brief consultation period on the eligibility criteria for 2 oral antiviral medications due to arrive in New Zealand between the end of April and June: Pfizer’s Paxlovid and Merck’s Molnupiravir.
-The supply will be limited and the restrictive criteria proposed would exclude some of our most vulnerable members.
+Supply will be limited and the restrictive criteria proposed would exclude some of our most vulnerable members.
 Two days after feedback closed, PHARMAC announced tightening of the criteria for Remdesivir, an antiviral administered via injection.
-As we wait to hear confirmation of the criteria for the oral antivirals, we wait in hope that access criteria will not follow suit in being made more restrictive.
+We hope that access criteria for oral antivirals will not follow suit in being made more restrictive.

 PWSA(NZ) Submission to PHARMAC – Covid-19 antivirals